 This is the Beginner’s Mind.

-But, how is this useful in our everyday lives? 🤔
+Now, how is this useful in your everyday life? 🤔

 Why would anyone want to abandon what they know about the world, even for a moment?